abhay-gautam0/minijs_project/README.md

 Contributions are welcome.
 You can help by:

-Reporting bugs or edge cases
+-Reporting bugs or edge cases
-Improving the parser or interpreter
+-Improving the parser or interpreter
-Adding new features (e.g., control flow, functions) Enhancing error handling or optimization
+-Adding new features (e.g., control flow, functions) -Enhancing error handling or optimization

 To contribute:

-1.Fork the repository
+1. Fork the repository
-2.Create a new branch
+2. Create a new branch
-3.Commit your changes
+3. Commit your changes
-4.Open a pull request with clear documentation
+4. Open a pull request with clear documentation